vsagar9944/Front-end-Notes/Angular/Angular CLI.md

 Options

-​	--routing		: Generates a routing module
+​	--routing		: To Generates a routing module

 ​	--prefix		:The prefix to apply to generated selectors.